braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/whatsapp/faqs.md

 **If your account was set up on the WhatsApp business account sharing model (via an embedded sign-up flow with a different business service provider):**
 - You own your WABA.
 For sharing accounts, Braze recommends that you create a new WhatsApp business account but [migrate your existing phone number](https://developers.facebook.com/docs/whatsapp/business-management-api/guides/migrate-phone-to-different-waba/).
 This will ensure that your templates, business verification (if applicable), and current messaging limit will remain as is and "port" over to Braze.

+If you’d like to migrate an existing phone number, notify your Braze contact and they can help with the process.

 #### If I have an existing phone number that I am migrating, how long will it take for my new WABA to be set up?
 Your new WABA will be set up immediately after completing the embedded sign-up flow, which should only take a few minutes.

-#### If I am creating a new WABA and using a new phone number, how long will it take for my new WABA to be set up?
-Creating a new WABA through the embedded sign-up flow can take less than 10 minutes.

 #### Can I connect multiple WABAs to Braze?
 No, you can only connect one WABA per app group to Braze simultaneously.
-However, you can have multiple phone numbers connected to one WABA.

 ### WhatsApp business account phone numbers